vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-2-create-and-prepare-database.md

 ---
 title: "[101-2] Lesson 2: Create and Prepare Database"
-description: Let's create one new database in the Cloudberry Database.
+description: Let's create one new database in the Apache Cloudberry.
 ---

-To create a new database in Cloudberry Database, you can either use the `CREATE DATABASE` SQL command in the `psql` client, or use the `createdb` utility.
+To create a new database in Apache Cloudberry, you can either use the `CREATE DATABASE` SQL command in the `psql` client, or use the `createdb` utility.
 The `createdb` utility is a wrapper around the `CREATE DATABASE` command.

 ## Quick-start operations